Estimation and inference for Deep Neuronal Networks: Introduction

 \section{Introduction}

-Nonlinear regression problems belongs to the very core of mathematical statistics and goes back at least to Gauss.
-However, it remains an actively developed research topic in modern statistics and machine learning, inference for nonlinear inverse problems attracted a lot of attention in the recent literature particularly due to applications to e.g. nonlinear inverse problems \cite{Nickl2018ConvergenceRF}, deep learning \cite{ShHi2020}, and references therein.
+Nonlinear regression problem belongs to the very core of mathematical statistics and goes back at least to Gauss and Legendre.
+However, it remains an actively developed research topic in modern statistics and machine learning, particularly due to applications to e.g. nonlinear inverse problems \cite{Nickl2018ConvergenceRF}, deep learning \cite{ShHi2020}, and references therein.
 Nonlinearity of the model makes the study very involved and the cited results heavily used the recent advances in the theory of partial differential equations, inverse problems, empirical processes.
-We mention \cite{nickl2020} and \cite{Nickl2018ConvergenceRF} as particular illustrations of the major difficulties in the study of concentration of the penalized MLE and of posterior concentration.
+We mention \cite{nickl2020} and \cite{Nickl2018ConvergenceRF} as particular illustrations of the major difficulties in the corresponding study.